About the Institute

 - a rigorous entrance exam,

 Each student is expected to spend sixty hours in class and on related outside projects.
 The curriculum covers mathematical topics such as algebra, geometry, and number theory, as well as others not included in the standard courses of study, like problem-solving applied to probability, theory of finite differences, and mass point geometry.
-Additionally, selected applications of mathematics taken from science and and engineering are presented and discussed.
+Additionally, selected applications of mathematics taken from science and engineering are presented and discussed.

 Participants develop their ability to use a variety of problem-solving skills and strategies; increase their interest and enthusiasm for problem-solving in mathematics; sharpen their mathematical intuition; acquaint themselves with interesting and important mathematical ideas; and experience the fun, satisfaction, and thrill of discovery associated with creative problem solving.